Carlos Alcaraz: predicting the unpredictable

 Factors that increase Alcaraz's predicted win probability:

-- Grass surface (91.9% historical win rate)
+- Grass surface (91.9% historical win rate in this sample)

 - Grand Slam context (89.4% vs 84.2% at ATP Tour)